 We previously identified a second-messenger-regulated signaling system in the environmental bacterium Pseudomonas fluorescens which controls biofilm formation in response to levels of environmental inorganic phosphate.
 This system contains the transmembrane cyclic di-GMP (c-di-GMP) receptor LapD and the periplasmic protease LapG.
 LapD regulates LapG and controls the ability of this protease to process a large cell surface adhesin protein, LapA.
 While LapDG orthologs can be identified in diverse

 Cooley, Richard B.; Smith, T. Jarrod; Leung, Wilfred; Tierney, Valerie; Borlee, Bradley; O'Toole, George A.; and Sondermann, Holger, "Cyclic Di-GMP-Regulated Periplasmic Proteolysis of a Pseudomonas aeruginosa Type Vb Secretion System Substrate" (2016).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1031.